-Transit Division Carrie Director School Bus Division All Transit & DAR Drivers All Drivers Drivers of 15 or more Pass.
-Buses Drivers of L4 or less Pass, Buses Start Here FTA DOT DOT Non-DOT Was there a fatality?
-Action 1; Action 1: Action 1: If Yes - Go to Action 1 Must test driver ASAP Must test driver ASAP Must test driver ASAP No Testing If No - Go to Step 2 (within 2 hours for aicohol (within 2 hours for (within 2 hours for Required & 32 hours for drugs). alcohol & 32 hours alcohol & 32 hours ' ' for drugs.) for drugs.)
+Transit Division Charter Division School Bus Division All Transit & DAR All Drivers of 15 or Drivers of 14 or Drivers Drivers more Pass.
+Buses less Pass.
+Buses Start Here ↓ FTA DOT/FMCSA DOT Non-DOT Was there a fatality?
+Action 1: Action 1: Action 1: If Yes - Go to Action 1 Must test driver ASAP Must test driver ASAP Must test driver ASAP No Testing If No - Go to Step 2 (within 8 hours for alcohol (within 8 hours for alcohol (within 8 hours for alcohol Required, & 32 hours for drugs). & 32 hours for drugs.) & 32 hours for drugs.)
 Document Document Document Document.
-IMPORTANT NOTE: If other SS Employees could have contributed to the accident you must tiest them as well Step 2: Action 2: Action 2: Action 2: Was anyone immediately Was there any possibility the Was a citation issued Was a citation issued No Testing transported to a medical drivers actions contributed to the driver within S to the driver within S Required. treatment facility? to the accident? hours of the accident? boxus of the accident?
+Dodam sin 2554 Dodamon IMPORTANT NOTE: If a required alcohol test If a required alcohol test If other SS Employees is not administered within is not administered within could have contributed to 2 hours following the 2 hours following the the accident you must accident, document why. accident, document why. test them as well.
+Step 2: Action 2: Action 2: Action 2: Was anyone immediately Can you completely the Was a citation issued Was a citation issued No Testing transported to a medical driver as a contributing factor to the driver within 8 to the driver within 8 Required, treatment facility? in this accident? hours of the accident? hours of the accident?
 Document.
-If Yes - Go to Action 2 If No - Go to next step If Yes - Go to Action 1 If Yes - Go to Action 1 If No - Go to Step 3 If Yes - Go to Action 1 If No - Go to step 3.
+If Yes - Go to Action 2 If No - Go to Action 1 If Yes - Go to Action 1 If Yes - Go to Action 1 If No - Go to Step 3 If Yes - Go to Action 3 If No - Go to step 3.
 If No - Go to step 3.
 IMPORTANT NOTE: If other SS Employees could have contributed to the accident you must test them as well.
-Step 3: Was there any disabling damage to any vehicle?
-If Yes - Go to Action 2 Was a citation issued to the driver within 8 Was a citation issued to the driver within S No Testing connect to any venicle: If No - Go to Step 4 hours of the accident? to the driver which 8 bours of the accident?
-Required, Document. notes of the accidents: month of the securetic: Document.
-If Yes - Go to Action 1 If Yes - Go to Action !
-If No - Go to Action 3 If No - Go to Action 3 Step 4 Action 3: Action 3: Action 3: No testing required, No testing required, No testing required, No testing required, No Testing Document.
+Step 3: Yes - disabling damage Was there any disabling and I cannot discount the Was a citation issued Was a citation issued No Testing damage to any vehicle & driver - Go to Action 1 to the driver within 8 to the driver within 8 Required, can you completely Yes- disabling damage and I hours of the accident? hours of the accident?
+Document. discount the driver as a can discount the driver contributing factor in this Go to Step 4 If Yes - Go to Action 1 If Yes - Go to Action 1 accident?
+No disabling damage to any ISN - O. t. t.f O ISN - O. t.
+A. E O vehicle - Go to Step 4 If No - Go to Action 3 If No - Go to Action 3 Step 4 Action 3: Action 3: W Federal Testing Prohibited No testing required, No testing required, No Testing Document.
 Document.
 Document.
-Document.
-Required, END End End End Document.
+Required, END End End Document.

-\ SS Employee = Safety Sensitive Employee (i.e. dispatcher, mechanic, supervisor, etc.)
+$[\]textbf{ SS Employee} = \text{Safety Sensitive Employee (i.e. dispatcher, mechanic, supervisor, etc.)}$

-\ Document = Reasons why employees were tested or not tested.
+^{} Document = Reasons why employees were tested or not tested.
 Include date and time of testing and an explaination if testing wasn't done within the testing period